nodeGame/nodegame/README.md

 # nodeGame

-nodeGame is a free, open source, event-driven javascript framework for online, multiplayer games in the browser.
+nodeGame is a free, open source, real-time: javascript framework for online, multiplayer games in the browser.

 ---